followmyutopia/devextreme-documentation/api-reference/50 Common/Object Structures/positionConfig/collision/collision.md

 - **flipfit**
  Applies the **fit** collision handler after **flip**.

-When using a widget as an [ASP.NET MVC Control](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/), specify this option using the `PositionResolveCollision` enum in the following manner.
+When using a widget as an <a href="https://docs.devexpress.com/DevExtremeAspNetMvc/400943/devextreme-aspnet-mvc-controls" target="_blank">ASP.NET MVC 5 Control</a> or a <a href="https://docs.devexpress.com/AspNetCore/400263/aspnet-core-controls#devextreme-based-aspnet-core-controls" target="_blank">DevExtreme-Based ASP.NET Core Control</a>, specify this option using the `PositionResolveCollision` enum in the following manner.
 This enum accepts the following values: `Fit`, `Flip`, `FlipFit` and `None`.

     <!--Razor C#-->
     @(Html.DevExtreme().WidgetName()